-- 1. Document all 1st Year Maintenance in TABLE 4. - 2.
-One month after planting, all weeds and non-specified plant material must be pulled from the growth media and removed from the rooftop before weeds flower and develop seed heads. - Carlisle does not allow the use of herbicides on its Roof Garden systems.
+- 1. One month after planting, all weeds and non-specified plant material must be pulled from the growth media and removed from the rooftop before weeds flower and develop seed heads. - Carlisle does not allow the use of herbicides on its Modular Tray Roof Garden systems.
 Potential interactions between roofing membranes and herbicides, organic or nonorganic, have not been determined.
-The use of herbicides on a Roof Garden will void your warranty.
-Weed removal and prevention is to be accomplished through hand weeding only. - 4.
-If the Roof Garden was planted with sedum plugs or custom plants a minimum of one weeding event should be performed every month after installation. - 5.
-If the Roof Garden was planted with sedum mats or sedum tiles a minimum of one weeding event should be performed every two months after installation. - 6.
-During weeding events roof drains must be inspected and cleared of any debris. - 7.
+The use of herbicides on a Modular Tray Roof Garden will void your warranty.
+Weed removal and prevention is to be accomplished through hand weeding only. - 3.
+A minimum of one weeding event should be performed every month after installation. - 4.
+During weeding events roof drains must be inspected and cleared of any debris. - 5.
 After the growing season and prior to the winter months, spent vegetation may be trimmed down.
-Cuttings and trimmings should not be removed from the roof as they will act as mulch and return nutrients to the system in preparation for the next growing season. - 8.
-If the Roof Garden is accessed during the winter months, de-icing products must not be used in the vicinity of the vegetation.
-Salts or de-icing chemicals will harm the vegetation. - 9.
-Any snow removed from pavers or walkways should be distributed evenly across the Roof Garden to prevent potentially damaging the vegetation. - 10.
-Should it be necessary to remove snow from the Roof Garden, care will need to be exercised to ensure that the vegetation layer is not damaged or inadvertently removed.
+Cuttings and trimmings should not be removed from the roof as they will act as mulch and return nutrients to the system in preparation for the next growing season. - 6.
+If the Modular Tray Roof Garden is accessed during the winter months, de-icing products must not be used in the vicinity of the vegetation.
+Salts or de-icing chemicals will harm the vegetation. - 7.
+Any snow removed from pavers or walkways should be distributed evenly across the Modular Tray Roof Garden System to prevent potential damage to the vegetation. - 8.
+Should it be necessary to remove snow from the Roof Garden, care will need to be exercised to ensure that the modular tray does not become damaged or that vegetation layer is not damaged or inadvertently removed.